The Public Performance of Justice: The Transcultural Career of an Early Chinese Political Installation Across Eurasia

 The lecture will trace the spread of this installation, detail its selective adaptation, and test a hypothesis whether the condition for the possibility of this spread is an increasingly shared understanding of legitimate governance in new territorial states with a centralized bureaucracy.

-Rudolph G. Wagner is Senior Professor of Chinese Studies at Heidelberg University, Cluster "Asia and Europe."
+Rudolf G. Wagner is Senior Professor of Chinese Studies at Heidelberg University, Cluster "Asia and Europe."
 Currently, he is an Associate at the John K. Fairbank Center for Chinese Studies at Harvard University.

 “The Free Flow of Communication Between High and Low: The Shenbao as Platform for Yangwu Discussions on Political Reform, 1872-1895,“ T’oung Pao 104-1-3 (2018): 116-188.